UDN

 • languageforcooking=LANG - Sets LANG as the language for localized cooking.
 Defaults to int (English).

-The showtaggedprops commandlet will aid in identifying what value was actually saved into the package file for an object, as opposed to values inherited from class defaults or archetypes, set at runtime, etc. (because the only alternative would be to either run in debugger or use the OBJ DUMP ObjectName? console command at runtime to see the object's values).
+The showtaggedprops commandlet will aid in identifying what value was actually saved into the package file for an object, as opposed to values inherited from class defaults or archetypes, set at runtime, etc. (because the only alternative would be to either run in debugger or use the OBJ DUMP ObjectName console command at runtime to see the object's values).
 You use this commandlet when tracking down anything related to serialization, as it makes it easy to see whether the problem is in the loading or the saving.

 Syntax